ericmoritz/blog/content/building-with-hydra.md

 Next it is the job of the `UserForm` and `ReviewList` components to render the `User` resource and `ReviewList` resources accordingly.

+Starting with the `UserForm` component, it simply constructs a form that will use `iriTemplateRender()` to construct a URL to navigate to `onSubmit`.

 ```javascript
 var LoginForm = React.createClass({